ovh/manager/packages/components/ng-ui-router-layout/src/oui-modal/README.md

 ## Usage

-After having installed the package and having injected the dependency in your AngularJS app (described in the main [README.md](ovh-ux/manager/tree/master/packages/components/ng-ui-router-layout/README.md) file of the repo), you can use the `ouiModal` layout in 3 different ways:
+After having installed the package and having injected the dependency in your AngularJS application (described in the main [README.md](../../README.md) file of the repository), you can use the `ouiModal` layout in 3 different ways:

 ### With controller and template